-Personal Information
+3. Personal Information

 Burman University creates and collects information for the purposes of producing the official identification card for students and staff of the university and for administering all services associated with the card.
 Individuals who accept this ID card consent to collecting personal information, including the digital image used to produce the card and using the same digital image and information in the student directory, FACES, and the yearbook, Aurora Borealis.
+All Library fines incurred and/or all lost or damaged materials borrowed on the card will be the cardholder's responsibility.